-When it comes to my current residence, I've been no different.
+When it comes to my last residence, I’ve been no different.

-Over the past 13 years I've owned my loft, a slice of a former 'Little Italy' textile factory affectionately known as The Button Factory (of which I was part of the conversion redevelopment team), I've been tailoring the space from one large open shell on two floors into my dream home.
-Now, as I near completion, one of my final touches has been creating a foyer where one never existed.
-It's been a long time coming.
+For 13 years I owned my loft, a slice of a former ‘Little Italy’ textile factory affectionately known as The Button Factory (of which I was part of the conversion redevelopment team), I tailored the space from one large open shell on two floors into my dream home.
+As I neared completion, one of my final touches was creating a foyer where one never existed.
+It’s was a long time coming.

 I have always admired the well-designed home that unfolds in a series of articulated spaces, where each space serves different needs and functions, while the dwelling remains visually unified as a whole.
 I am particularly drawn to those properties which take you on a journey the moment you arrive.
 These dwellings don’t reveal everything at once, but offer increasingly intimate layers of who the occupant is as you move through each space.
 Think about it, a visitor sees your entry and possibly the living room…a guest may eat in your dining area.
 As you get to know someone better they might spend time hanging out in your kitchen.
 An acquaintence or co-worker might see your den, family room or study but only a close friend or lover would ever see your bedroom.
 I like how this progression through personal space is a subliminal act of intimacy, especially when it’s done seamlessly through a beautifully-executed architectural narrative.
 It’s called “Good Flow”.